 Kirsten's official American Girl patterns can be found at American Girl Playthings.

-Kirsten could wear Thimbles and Acorn's pioneer patterns, if you aren't too concerned with accuracy.
+Kirsten could wear patterns designed for Laura Ingalls by Thimbles and Acorn's or other pattern designers, if you aren't too concerned with accuracy.
 These patterns are actually designed for Laura Ingalls, who lived much later than Kirsten.
 Kirsten's birth year is 1845, and Laura's is 1867.
 Laura is actually closer in age to Addy.

 Still, this list is so short that I will list those patterns as well.

 Besides, I love them!
 I look forward to owning all of them eventually, but for now I own the pattern for the Carrie dress and the Mary and Laura dress.